-The term 'Capital Gains' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Capital Gains' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Capital gains refer to profits that arise when you sell a capital asset like real estate, stocks, and bonds.
 These proceeds must be above the purchase price to qualify as capital gains.
 A capital gain is also the resulting difference between a low buying price and a high selling price that leads to a financial gain for investors.
 The opposite of capital gains are capital losses, which result from selling such a capital asset at a price lower than for what you purchased it.
 Capital gains can pertain to investment income that is associated with tangible assets like financial investments of bonds and stocks and real estate.
 They may also result from the sale of intangible assets that include goodwill.